bakenshake/bakenshake/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a cozy simulator game in Godot 4.
+- 🔭 I’m currently working on a deckbuilder game in Godot 4.
 - 🌱 I’m currently learning Tool Development in Unity.
 - 👯 I’m looking to collaborate on video games as a Systems or UI Engineer.
 - 😄 Pronouns: She/They